 At just under $700 for a queen size, Nectar offers a high-quality mattress at a great price point.
 It also has a year-long trial period, so you’ll have plenty of time to test it out before you commit.

-Thanks to three layers of high-quality memory foam, the Puffy Lux received one of the highest scores on Mattress Advisor’s pressure relief test.
+Thanks to four layers of high-quality memory foam, the Puffy Lux received one of the highest scores on Mattress Advisor’s pressure relief test.
 It offers extensive support for healthy spine alignment while still cradling pressure points for comfort.

 The Puffy Lux also features an extra layer of cooling memory foam, so it’ll keep you cool and comfortable year-round.
+Plus, Puffy offers a lifetime warranty on its mattresses

 This top-rated mattress from Brooklyn Bedding has great features for side, stomach, and back sleepers alike.
 You can choose between 3 firmness levels, though we recommend side sleepers go with medium; it provides enough support while still being soft enough to cradle pressure points on your body.
 Plus, the top layer provides focused pressure point relief thanks to the brand’s signature memory foam that’s made with copper.